 While training in England, Rodrigo had the challenging pleasure of playing Duke Vincentio in Shakespeare's "Measure for Measure", directed by former Royal Shakespeare Company guru Bill Alexander (who was the man behind the famous "Spider Richard III", starring Sir Antony Sher); "Measure for Measure" was presented at the LAMDA Linbury Studio in West London.
 Additionally, Rodrigo co-directed the acclaimed David Ives hit "Venus in Fur", which was staged at the Tristan Bates Theatre in London in November, 2013.

-Indeed, Rod's sole reason to have joined the profession was to do the plays of William Shakespeare, and he's been lucky enough to have tackled some of the Bard's finest works, such as "Twelfth Night" (MTYP), "King Lear" (U of W), "Comedy of Errors" (twice) and "The Two Gentlemen of Verona" (TBTR), "The Winter's Tale" (Tom-Tom Theatre), "The Merchant of Venice" and "Macbeth" (twice) (Shakespeare in the Ruins-SIR), "Hamlet" (Bravura Theatre), "Richard III" (also twice) (LAMDA and BCCT), and "As You Like It" (BCCT).
+Indeed, Rod's sole reason to have joined the profession was to do the plays of William Shakespeare, and he's been lucky enough to have tackled some of the Bard's finest works, such as "Twelfth Night" (MTYP), "King Lear" (U of W), "Comedy of Errors" (three times, with TBTR, SIR and Stratford), "The Two Gentlemen of Verona" (TBTR), "The Winter's Tale" (Tom-Tom Theatre), "The Merchant of Venice" (SIR), "Macbeth" (twice, with SIR and Stratford), "Hamlet" (Bravura Theatre), "Richard III" (also twice, with LAMDA and BCCT), and "As You Like It" (BCCT).

 Rod holds a BA (Hons) in Performance from the University of Winnipeg, and an MA in Classical Acting from England's London Academy of Music & Dramatic Art (LAMDA).